 The BBB has used a school-style A+ to F rating system since January 2009, after abandoning its earlier system that rated companies as either satisfactory or unsatisfactory.
 The ratings are based on 16 factors that are posted alongside each business review on the BBB business database.
 At the start, the BBB assigned a 17th factor for accredited businesses that paid a fee to the organization.
 The company later dropped the 17th factor after drawing criticisms for favoring paid members.

 For a company to apply for BBB accreditation, it must’ve been operational for at least one year.
 It must also be transparent in its practices, with no unresolved complaints, follow the BBB advertising codes, and be licensed to conduct business in its respective industry.
-Accredited businesses are required to pay yearly fees and additional fees for plaques and for using the BBB logo on its marketing materials.
+Accredited businesses are required to pay yearly fees and additional fees for plaques and for using the BBB logo on their marketing materials.

 History of the Better Business Bureau

 The concept of the BBB came about due to the quackery and false advertisements that were prominent in the early 1900s.
 Said practices were the subject of various court cases, such as the United States vs. Forty Barrels and Twenty Kegs of Coca-Cola that were instituted by the government against several US companies.
 The growing advertising industry found itself at a crossroads with the government for engaging in practices that did not benefit consumers.